nemanja-stosic/Internet-Package-Sale/README.md

 # Internet-Package-Sale

-Simple JavaFX application which registers an internet package contract and shows in the table.
+Simple JavaFX application which registers an internet package contract and shows users in the table.
 All data are saved in MongoDB.
 The application is also styled with CSS.

 Preview:
 ![1](https://user-images.githubusercontent.com/48128569/138433315-606b94fa-8fed-4d45-8022-53774e57fa1b.PNG)